p3lim/license-year-updater/README.md

-  -h,--help             show this help message and exit -f,--files FILES      multiline string of file paths -e,--exclude EXCLUDE  multiline string of words in author to exclude
+  -h,--help             show this help message and exit -f,--files FILES      multiline string of file paths -e,--exclude EXCLUDE  multiline string of words in author to exclude -r,--no-range         only keep last year instead of range of years
 ```

 #### Files